roshanmirajkar/KoinStreet-MVP/README.md

 Firebase Project Name - `Koinstreet-test`

+### CoinBase

+Intructions about how to work with Coinbase.
+Coinbase Test email is kcpx@koinstreet.com.

+1. When testing the Portfolio OAuth, to test it locally the permitted URI should be http://localhost:3000/portfolio

+2. When testing the Portfolio OAuth, to test it on production the permitted URI should be https://koinstreet-test.firebaseapp.com/portfolio

+Need to be replaced on redirect URI and on the post params with scope parameter

 ### WorkFlow

 Run app locally using command `firebase serve`, this will serve it locally.
 Had to remove the `homepage` field settings in package.json so firebase searches for files in root after running `npm run build` which creates a stable production build.
 Changes `public` points to `build` in `firebase.json`, this enables latest changes to be hosted by running `firebase deploy`.